ksq/learnR/basic-objects/function.md

 ```

 ```
-Error: Only a single type is accepted
+Error in calc(1, 2, c("add", "minue")): Only a single type is accepted
 ```

 ## Default value for argument